alex-alina/spirograph/README.md

 ## Description

 This is a drawing app that makes mathematical roulette curves and draws circular patterns.
-You can learn about spirographs [here ](https://en.wikipedia.org/wiki/Spirograph)
+You can learn about spirographs [here. ](https://en.wikipedia.org/wiki/Spirograph)

 ## Tech stack